 Oxytocin motivates you to find safety in companionship.
 It encourages us to work together with others.
 When we trust someone or they trust us, oxytocin is flowing.

 It’s stimulated by touch and by trust.
-Within a team that’s truly collaborating then oxytocin will be constantly flowing.
+Within a team that’s truly collaborating, their oxytocin will be constantly flowing.

 Interestingly oxytocin works both ways.
 It flows when we trust others and also when others trust us.

-Oxytocin has the effect of suppressing the activity of the amygdala2, which reduces anxiety and stress.
+Oxytocin has the effect of suppressing the activity of the amygdala1, which reduces anxiety and stress, and makes it easier to trust others.

 Serotonin

 Serotonin is a reward for gaining the respect of others, which in turn helps our survival chances.
-It’s sometimes refered to as the leadership chemical.
+It’s sometimes referred to as the leadership chemical.

 If I help someone across the street, I get a shot of serotonin.
 If you then witness me helping someone across the street, you also get a shot of serotonin.